-Clinical Health Psychology And Psychopharmacology (clinical stream only)
+Clinical health psychology and psychopharmacology (clinical stream only)

 Many clinical psychologists work in health settings to assist patients with acute or chronic illnesses, and to prevent or tackle emotional problems and disorders that can arise during ill health.
 This unit is designed to provide a detailed study of health psychology, behavioural medicine and rehabilitation principles and procedures, and their evidence-based applications in clinical health settings.
 It will cover psychosocial processes associated with health and illness, health promoting behaviours, and the application of evidence-based psychological interventions targeting health and illness.
 There will be a focus on psychological assessments and interventions of major health problems (eg drug and alcohol or obesity problems), including motivational interviewing and relapse prevention.
 Effective and professional collaboration with other health professionals within a multidisciplinary team will also be addressed.
-In addition, as knowledge of psychopharmacology is essential to working effectively in health and mental health settings and with medical professionals, the unit will also provide you with a basic understanding of empirically validated psychopharmacological treatments for psychological disorders.
+In addition, as knowledge of psychopharmacology is essential to working effectively in health settings and with medical professionals, the unit will also provide you with a basic understanding of empirically validated psychopharmacological treatments for psychological disorders.
 You will also acquire knowledge of the basic principles of drug action and pharmacokinetics, and the common indications, contraindications and adverse effects of psychotropic medication.
+The aim is to provide you with essential knowledge, analytic and practical skills to support the practice of clinical psychology in health settings.